-The GIRAS (Green Infrastructure to Reduce Atlanta Stormwater) Initiative is GSU’s submission to the demonstration category of EPA’s 2015 Campus RainWorks Challenge competition.
+The GIRAS (Green Infrastructure to Reduce Atlanta Stormwater) Initiative was GSU’s submission to the demonstration category of EPA’s 2015 Campus RainWorks Challenge competition.
 The student members were Sharon Murphy (Geosciences), Jeff Pucciano (Art & Design), and Ahmed Witwit (Public Health).
 Jeremy Diem was the faculty adviser, and Ramesh Vakamudi was the facilities adviser.

 Atlanta, GA receives abundant rainfall and has massive amounts of runoff, with much of it passing over impervious surfaces and going directly to either combined sewer systems or local streams thereby leading to degraded water quality and flooding.
 Georgia State University (GSU), in the heart of downtown Atlanta, is comprised almost entirely of impervious surfaces and its roofs are responsible for nearly 40 million gallons of stormwater runoff annually.
 This project focuses on preventing all stormwater runoff from the roof of GSU’s Sports Arena from entering the city’s combined sewer system through the use of a green roof, cistern, living wall, and rain garden.